SKKbySSK/extended_platform_view/README.md

 }
 ```

-#### Register PlatformView on AppDelegate
+2. Register the PlatformView on AppDelegate
-You have to register ExtendedPlatformView before calling `GeneratedPluginRegistrant.register(with: self)`
 ```swift
 import extended_platform_view